awsdocs/amazon-opensearch-service-developer-guide/doc_source/saml.md

 Rather than authenticating through [Amazon Cognito](cognito-auth.md) or the [internal user database](fgac.md#fgac-dashboards), SAML authentication for OpenSearch Dashboards lets you use third\-party identity providers to log in to Dashboards, manage fine\-grained access control, search your data, and build visualizations\.
 OpenSearch Service supports providers that use the SAML 2\.0 standard, such as Okta, Keycloak, Active Directory Federation Services \(ADFS\), and Auth0\.

-**Note**
-Requests from OpenSearch Service to third\-party providers aren't explicitly encrypted with a service provider certificate\.

 SAML authentication for Dashboards is only for accessing OpenSearch Dashboards through a web browser\.
 Your SAML credentials do *not* let you make direct HTTP requests to the OpenSearch or Dashboards APIs\.

 ## SAML configuration overview<a name="saml-overview"></a>